AMAAI-Lab/nnAudio2/Sphinx/source/intro.rst

 Speed
 *****

-The speed test is conducted using three different machines, and it shows that nnAudio running on GPU is faster than most of the existing libraries.
+The speed test is conducted using three different machines, and it shows that nnAudio2 running on GPU is faster than most of the existing libraries.

 * Machine A: Windows Desktop with CPU: Intel Core i7-8700 @ 3.20GHz and GeForce GTX 1070 Ti 8Gb GPU